 Counter Fraud Strategy

-Wrexham County Borough Council recognises that as well as causing financial loss, fraud is also detrimental to the provision of services, and damaging to the reputation of, and confidence in, the Council and public bodies in general.
+Wrexham County Borough Council recognises that as well as causing financial loss, fraud and corruption also detrimentally impact service provision and morale, and undermines confidence in the Council and public bodies generally.

 Fraud is a serious matter that affects us all because at the end of the day it is money that is being illegally taken away from other services.
-The council operates a zero-tolerance policy against fraud and will not permit it to be tolerated or perpetuated.
+The Council has a ‘Tough on Fraud’ policy and will not permit it to be tolerated or perpetuated.
 That is why we continue to put measures in place to help stamp it out.

 Counter Fraud Policy Statement

-- The Council will prevent fraud, corruption and bribery by designing and formulating proportionate policies and systems to minimise risk.
+- The Council will prevent fraud, theft, corruption and bribery by designing and formulating proportionate policies and systems to minimise the risk.

-- The Council will continue to promote the detection and investigation of fraud, corruption and bribery including the application of robust, effective sanctions and recovery procedures where it is identified.
+- The Council promotes the detection and investigation of fraud, theft, corruption and bribery including the application of robust, effective sanctions and recovery procedures, applying these in parallel if necessary.

-- The Council recognises that bribery is a criminal offence.
-We do not, and will not, pay bribes or offer improper inducements to anyone for any purpose, nor do we or will we, accept bribes or improper inducements.
-To use a third party as a conduit to channel bribes to others is a criminal offence.
+- Pay bribes or offer improper inducements to anyone for any purpose, nor do we or will we, accept bribes or improper inducements,

 - Engage indirectly in or otherwise encourage bribery.